A town built on a hill cannot be hidden.

 let it shine for all to see.

-Due to the COVID-19 pandemic, we have temporarily suspended our regularly scheduled in-person service.
-We welcome you to worship with us online on Sundays at 10:30 a.m.
-CST on Facebook Live.
+We welcome you to worship with us online or in-person on Sundays at 10:30 a.m.
+CST.

 Old Sardis was the meeting location for local black leaders, headed by Civil Rights activist Fred Shuttlesworth, who came together to organize the ACMHR after the National Association for the Advancement of Colored People (NAACP) was outlawed in the state of Alabama.